-10. The Housing Provider seeks in good faith to recover possession of the rental unit to comply with a government agency's order to vacate, or any other order that necessitates the vacating of the building, housing or rental unit as a result of a violation of the City of Alameda's Municipal Code or any other provision of law.

-- 11. The Housing Provider seeks in good faith to recover possession of the rental unit to comply with a contractual agreement or government regulation relating to the qualifications of tenancy with a governmental entity, where the tenant is no longer qualified. - B. In any notice purporting to terminate tenancy the Housing Provider shall state the cause for the termination, and in any action brought to recover possession of a controlled rental unit, the Housing Provider shall allege and prove compliance with this Ordinance.
+- 11. The Housing Provider seeks in good faith to recover possession of the rental unit to comply with a government agency's order to vacate, or any other order that necessitates the vacating of the building, housing or rental unit as a result of a violation of the City of Alameda's Municipal Code or any other provision of law. - 12.
+The Housing Provider seeks in good faith to recover possession of the rental unit to comply with a contractual agreement or government regulation relating to the qualifications of tenancy with a governmental entity, where the tenant is no longer qualified. - B. In any notice purporting to terminate tenancy the Housing Provider shall state the cause for the termination, and in any action brought to recover possession of a controlled rental unit, the Housing Provider shall allege and prove compliance with this OrdinanceSection.
 The Housing Provider shall file with the Housing Authority of the City of Alameda a copy of any notice terminating tenancy, except a three day notice to pay rent or vacate, within three days after serving the notice on the tenant. - C. Failure to comply with any requirement of this Ordinance may be asserted as an affirmative defense in an action brought by the Housing Provider to recover possession of the unit.
 Additionally, any attempt to recover possession of a unit in violation of this Ordinance shall render the Housing Provider liable to the tenant for actual and punitive damages, including damages for emotional distress, in a civil action for wrongful eviction.
 The tenant may seek injunctive relief and money damages for wrongful eviction.
-The prevailing party in an action for wrongful eviction and reasonable attorneys' fees.
+The prevailing party in an action for wrongful eviction shall recover costs and reasonable attorneys' fees.

-I, the undersigned, hereby certify that the foregoing ordinance was duly and regularly adopted and passed by the Council of the City of Alameda in a meeting assembled on the 1st day of December, 2015, by the following vote to wit:
+I, the undersigned, hereby certify that the foregoing Ordinance was duly and regularly adopted and passed by the Council of the City of Alameda in a meeting assembled on the 1st4 day of December November , 2015, by the following vote to wit:

-AYES: Councilmembers
+AYES: Daysog, Ezzy Asho craft, Matarrese, Oddie and Mayor Spencer

-NOES: None.
+NOES:

-ABSENT: None.
+ABSENT:

-ABSTENTIONS: None.
+ABSTENTIONS:

-IN WITNESS, WHEREOF, I have hereunto set my hand and affixed the official seal of said City this 2nd day of December, 2015.
+IN WITNESS, WHEREOF, I have hereunto set my hand and affixed the official seal of said City this 5 th 2 nd day of December November, 2015.

 Lara Weisiger, City Clerk City of Alameda

-APPROVED AS TO FORM:
+APPR OVED AS TO FORI M:

-Janet C. Kern, City Attorney City of Alameda
+C. Kern, City Attorn f Alameda ey